Quafadas/cask-laminar/README.md

 Then move into an sbt console and run tests as normal

 ## What of scala 3?
-Quill isn't yet supported.
+Quill does not yet support it's full feature set on scala 3 (to my understanding).
 If you don't need a database though...

 Just change the scalaVersion to 3.0.0...

 ## Production mode
-NOT DONE FOR THIS TEMPLATE as it's primarily aimed at proving concepts.
-PR welcome should you care :-)!

 Run in SBT (uses full JS optimization):

 ```